Skip to main content

 // Prevent users from re-registering existing authenticators

-excludeCredentials: userAuthenticators.map(authenticator => ({
+excludeCredentials: userPasskeys.map(passkey => ({

-id: authenticator.credentialID,
+id: passkey.id,

 // Optional

-transports: authenticator.transports,
+transports: passkey.transports,

 })),